 Now back to the post…

 While trying to make some sense of the mess of pics on my computer, I ran across a bunch that I totally forgot that I had!
 Remember on Tuesday when I told you about the rocking chairs that I had made over as baby gifts for my pregnant sisters-in-law?
 (Sister-in-laws?
 Whatever, the English language is a fickle beast.)
-Well, while going through photos I found a bunch of phone snaps of one of the rockers!
+Well, while going through photos I found a bunch of phone snaps of this bentwood rocker!
 I was so excited!

-My little niece is getting ready for her first birthday so this little story is beyond late, but I love it so much that I’m going to share anyway.
-So here you go, the story of how I took a well loved Bentwood rocker and gave it new life with a bit of paint, fabric, and a sprinkling of modern farmhouse magic.
+My little niece is getting ready for her first birthday so this little story is beyond late, but I love it so much that I’m going to share it anyway.
+So here you go, the story of how I took a well-loved Bentwood rocker and gave it new life with a bit of paint, fabric, and a sprinkling of modern farmhouse magic.

 See, it pays to

-I set to work, first removing the upholstered sections from the rocker.
+The first thing I did was remove the upholstered sections from the bentwood rocker.
 I was able to remove the bottom piece with no issue but the back was a completely different story.
 It cracked right down the middle.
 I may have thrown something, but that’s neither here nor there.

 After I got the pieces out, I started ripping out staples… and staples… and more staples…